November 9, 2024

 Less support: the best-selling Merrell Moabs flex easily at the midfoot

 A boot that flexes easily at the mid-foot (see above) has limited support.
 Flexible hiking boots may be comfortable for easier day hikes, flat terrain, and well-maintained trails.
-However, that's less support than many people need for uneven terrain, harder day hikes, and backpacking.
+However, that's less support than many people need for uneven terrain, steep trails, harder day hikes, and backpacking.

 Excellent support: the Salomon Quest backpacking boot has little to no flex